Atos-FiwareOps/sla-dashboard/README.md

 ![userguide07](docs/images/userguide07.png "Agreement list")

-The process to create a new agreement, begins when checking the "Create agreement" checkbox.
+The process to create a new agreement, begins when checking the "Create agreement" check box.
 Then, a new form is shown, where the end user can set a name for the new agreement.

 Then, clicking on the "Show services" link, a new window appears, where all the